micbay/RaceTimerAndController/README.md

 <img src="Images/ScreenShots/NoResults_Menu.png"  alt="1" width="300px">

-After a race has finished (or paused and quite), and lap data for racers exists, entering the Results Menu will give access to the lap time data recorded from the last race.
+After a race has finished (or paused and quit), and lap data for racers exists, entering the Results Menu will give access to the lap time data recorded from the last race.

 Pressing `C` will cycle through the available results sub-menus.
 There is a results page for the top overall laps, a page for each, individual, racer's top laps, and a page that displays the final leader board.